avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. _Mutreja et al 2011: https://pubmed.ncbi.nlm.nih.gov/21866102/

-Since 2010, there have been further spread of 7PET, both within countries and regions, and between countries and continents.
+Since 2010, there have been further spread of 7PET, both within countries and regions, and between countries and continents (Figure 14).
 As mentioned above, cholera is spread by the faecal-oral route, and so the most likely explanation is that 7PET has been spread by human travel.